Accelerated MSN Programs

 These days, there is a greater number of second-degree learners that are turning to nursing.
 This created a demand for accelerated programs that are supposed to fast-track baccalaureate and master's degree programs.
 Second-degree students are esteemed at a higher stage because they bring with them a wealth of knowledge, energy, and experience; things that first-degree learners have yet to attain.

 According to the AACN or the American Association of Colleges Nursing, there are currently 85 accelerated MSN programs in the country.
 This substantial increase in the number of Accelerated MSN programs is needed to fill what is currently being demanded.

 The curricula for Direct Entry Masters Programs usually consists of basic nursing courses in the first year of the program and moving on to include core graduate and specialization courses for the remaining period.
-These programs are intensive and fast paced in character combining theoretical classroom instruction with clinical coursework.
-Some program offer nursing courses online, or in hybrid classes while others offer evening/weekends but clinical rotations are invariably scheduled in intense programs that include working hours.
+These programs are intensive and fast-paced in nature, combining theoretical classroom instruction with clinical coursework.
+Some programs offer nursing courses online, or in hybrid classes while others offer evening/weekends classes but clinicals are invariably scheduled in intense programs that include working hours.

 Because of the intensity of the program, courses are being offered back-to-back without any break.
 The students’ rigorous schedule may hamper the possibility of working while schooling.

-You will be required to sit for the National Council Licensure Examination for Registered Nurses before launching into graduate level courses.
-You may have the option of the completing advanced graduate level courses on a part time basis which will extend the time it takes to complete the program by an average of two semesters.
+You will be required to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) before launching into graduate level courses.
+You may have the option of the completing advanced graduate-level courses on a part-time basis which will extend the time it takes to complete the program by an average of two semesters.